MNeMoNiCuZ/FramePack-Batch/README.md

 ## Installation

+1. Clone or download the original repository
-1. Clone or download this repository
+2. Clone or download the scripts and files from this repository into the same directory
-2. Run `venv_create.bat` to set up your environment:
+3. Run `venv_create.bat` to set up your environment:
    - Choose your Python version when prompted
    - Accept the default virtual environment name (venv) or choose your own
    - Allow pip upgrade when prompted
    - Allow installation of dependencies from requirements.txt
+4. Install the new requirements by running `pip install -r requirements-batch.txt` in your virtual environment

 The script will create:
 - A virtual environment